How to Calculate Tiered Commission in Excel

 Edge Cases & Warnings

-- Sales amount exactly at the threshold (1000 or 5000).
+- Sales amount exactly at a tier boundary should not double-count the threshold.

 Examples

-"Sales Amount: 800"
+"Sales Amount: 40,000"

-Commission: 40
+Commission: 2,000

-"Sales Amount: 6000"
+"Sales Amount: 75,000"

-Commission: 900
+Commission: 4,500

 Frequently Asked Questions

-What are tiered commission rates?
+What is a tiered commission formula?

 Can I modify the thresholds?